 A list of my publications is below.
 I aim to make all of my articles open access in the future, and am working on gaining permissions for those already published.
 Articles with an abstract included below can be downloaded from here; other articles include a link to the publisher's website.
 If you would like a copy of an article that is not accessible, please email me.

 Jackson, M. (ed.).
 (2013) Determined to Succeed?
 Performance versus Choice in Educational Attainment.
 Stanford: Stanford University Press.

 In many countries, concern about socio-economic inequalities in educational attainment has focused on inequalities in test scores and grades.
 The presumption has been that the best way to reduce inequalities in educational outcomes is to reduce inequalities in performance.
 But is this presumption correct?

 Determined to Succeed? is the first book to offer a comprehensive cross-national examination of the roles of performance and choice in generating inequalities in educational attainment.
 It combines in-depth studies by country specialists with chapters discussing more general empirical, methodological, and theoretical aspects of educational inequality.
 The aim is to investigate to what extent inequalities in educational attainment can be attributed to differences in academic performance between socio-economic groups, and to what extent they can be attributed to differences in the choices made by students from these groups.
 The contributors focus predominantly on inequalities related to parental class and parental education.

-Jackson, M. (2018).
+Jackson, M. (forthcoming 2019).
 “Expansion, Enrollment and Inequality of Educational Opportunity,” Sociological Methods and Research.

 Jackson, M. and Grusky, D.B.
 (2018).
 “A Post‐Liberal Theory of Stratification,” British Journal of Sociology.